cwncollab-org/mui-component-kit/README.md

 - `'static'`: Label appears as a static label above the input

 **Advanced Masking:**
-For complex masking scenarios like currency formatting or custom validation, you can pass an object with `blocks` configuration to define custom mask behaviors.
+The current MaskedTextField component supports basic mask patterns.
+For more advanced masking scenarios like currency formatting, custom validation, or nested patterns with custom definitions and blocks, you would need to extend the component or use IMask directly.

+**Available Mask Patterns:**
+The component currently supports simple string patterns where each character in the mask string represents a constraint for the corresponding input character.

 **SubscribeMaskedTextField:**
 The `SubscribeMaskedTextField` component has the same props as `MaskedTextField` but automatically disables the field when the form is submitting, providing better UX during form submission.